Correlation-driven branch in doped excitonic insulators: Introduction

-Carrier doping can serve as a means of examining the contribution of correlation effects to the ground-state configuration because band insulators and correlation-driven insulators exhibit distinct behaviors with respect to doping.
-In noninteracting band insulators where the independent particle picture is valid, carrier doping can be achieved by shifting the Fermi level without deforming their band structures.
+Carrier doping can be used to assess the contribution of correlation effects to the ground-state configuration because band insulators and correlation-driven insulators exhibit distinct behaviors with respect to doping.
+In noninteracting band insulators where the independent-particle picture is valid, carrier doping can be achieved by shifting the Fermi level without deforming the band structure.
 However, this rigid-band picture is often inapplicable to strongly correlated systems.
-For example, hole doping into Mott insulators induces changes in the structure of the single-particle spectrum, where the spectral weight transfer from the upper Hubbard band to near the Fermi level and the emergence of the doping-induced in-gap branch, reflecting spin excitation, have been revealed by numerical calculations~\cite{HEskes1991,EDagotto1992,MMeinders1993,NBulut1994,RPreuss1995,DSenechal2000,BKyung2006,MKohno2010,MKohno2012}.
-Since the EI state is also a correlation-driven insulating state, doping-induced band deformation, which is unexpected in conventional band insulators, potentially occurs in EIs.
+For example, hole doping into Mott insulators induces changes in the structure of the single-particle spectrum, where the spectral weight transfer from the upper Hubbard band to near the Fermi level and the emergence of the doping-induced in-gap branch, reflecting a spin excitation, have been revealed by numerical calculations~\cite{HEskes1991,EDagotto1992,MMeinders1993,NBulut1994,RPreuss1995,DSenechal2000,BKyung2006,MKohno2010,MKohno2012}.
+Since the EI state is also a correlation-driven insulating state, doping-induced band deformation, which is unexpected in conventional band insulators, may occur in EIs.

 In this paper, we investigate the effects of carrier doping on a one-dimensional (1D) EI state described in a correlated two-band model.
 We compute the single-particle spectrum and optical conductivity employing matrix-product-state-based methods.
-We find the emergence of the doping-induced in-gap branch in the single-particle spectrum.
-In the optical conductivity, the original peak structure based on interband transitions is maintained, while the Drude weight grows with doping, corresponding to the change of the single-particle spectrum.
+We find the emergence of a doping-induced in-gap branch in the single-particle spectrum.
+In the optical conductivity, the original peak structure based on interband transitions is maintained, while the Drude weight grows with doping, reflecting the structure of the single-particle spectrum.
 The decomposition of the single-particle dynamics reveals that the doping-induced branch is associated with excitonic correlations.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:model&method}, we introduce our target system, the spectral functions, and the numerical techniques employed in this study.
 In Sec.~\ref{sec:results}, we present the calculated single-particle spectrum, optical conductivity, and excitonic correlation function.
 A summary of our study is given in Sec.~\ref{sec:summary}.